Bride in motion at Milton Abbey wedding

 Milton Abbey Wedding Photographer

 I happily obliged to be their photographer before I knew the venues.
 When I got told the Venues I was over the moon!
-Milton abbey has been on my bucket list for a long time.
+Milton Abbey has been on my bucket list for a long time.

 Milton Abbey Wedding

-Dads face was perfect when he saw his daughter for the first time in the wedding dress, from that moment on I knew the emotions would run high in the wedding.
+Dad’s face was perfect when he saw his daughter for the first time in the wedding dress, from that moment on I knew the emotions would run high in the wedding.
 Off we went to Milton Abbey, a stunning Abbey in the middle of Dorset.
-Beautiful grounds, a photographers dream.
+Beautiful grounds, a photographer’s dream.
 A few restrictions meant I had to be careful where I was during the ceremony but I came away happy with the images.
-The light in the Abbey is to die for and I’d love to have another wedding there just to try out some more ideas as there is never enough time at these sort of places.
+The light in the Abbey is to die for and I’d love to have another wedding there just to try out some more ideas as there is never enough time at these sorts of places.

-A few after shots later we winged our way back to where we started, the Victorian Barn near Blandford.
+A few aftershots later we winged our way back to where we started, the Victorian Barn near Blandford.
 This time we had fun in the sun and laughter by the lake before sitting down to a supper meal and extra funny speeches.
 These guys did well, I’m not sure if it was the sailing references that got me but they certainly got everyone laughing.
-Then Photo booth and Party time!
+The Photo booth and Party time!
 The photo booth images are all available on my Facebook page and the full wedding gallery is in the Client area.
 Contact Jo for the password if you’ve forgotten it.

 Similar Posts